-Swissair was Switzerland’s national airline, so financially solid it was nicknamed the Flying Bank.
+Swissair, formed in 1931 by the merger of Balair and Ad Astra Aero, was Switzerland’s national airline, so financially solid it was nicknamed the Flying Bank.
 In the 1990s it pursued the Hunter Strategy, buying minority stakes in weak European carriers to build an alliance outside the major groupings.
 The debt from these acquisitions, combined with the aviation downturn after the September 2001 attacks, drained its cash.
-On 2 October 2001 it grounded its entire fleet when it could no longer pay for fuel, stranding passengers worldwide.
+On 2 October 2001, after UBS refused to extend further credit, it grounded its entire fleet when it could no longer pay for fuel, stranding about 19,000 passengers worldwide and destroying some 17 billion francs of value in the largest corporate collapse in Swiss history.
 The airline was liquidated, and its profitable routes were folded into the newly created Swiss International Air Lines.

 Worth remembering